techmoocher/homelab/README.md

 ```bash
 apt update && apt upgrade
 ```
-<p>Take a break while the machine running it updates.
-When it's done with no error and/or warning, it's done!</p>

 <h3>3.
 Deleting local-lvm <i>(optional)</i></h3>
 <p><i>Skip this step if you would like to use the LVM (Logical Volume Management) created by default by Proxmox</i></p>